stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

-Sorry, sorry, *almost* complete-- Sorry, I just want to make sure that point is held that you have an almost exemplary record.
+Sorry, sorry, *almost* complete-- Sorry, I just want to make sure that point is-- is held that you have an almost exemplary record.

 #### HARTRO